hnat-bohdan/bio-v1/README.md

 The "Link in bio" app is made with Vue.
+You can visit it there: https://hnat-bohdan-bio.netlify.app/

-In the future I'd like to change the icons: fom pgn files to ico (or better take them from cloud)
+❌ In the future, I'd like to change the social media icons, because they slow down the app.